-Wetlands are nature’s sponges, absorbing stormwater runoff and releasing it gradually to reduce flooding downstream.
-Additionally — if they are healthy ecosystems, complete with all their living organisms – they are nature’s filters of our surface waters, reducing the need for costly, high-tech water treatment plants to prevent contamination of drinking water supplies.
+Wetlands are nature’s sponges, absorbing stormwater runoff and releasing it gradually to reduce downstream flooding.
+When wetlands are healthy ecosystems, complete with all their living organisms, they filter surface water, reducing the need for water treatment plants.

-Davidson College Biology Professor Dr. Michael Dorcas documented the presence of 35 species of reptiles and amphibians in the wetland.
-Numerous species of salamanders, frogs, toads, turtles, etc. are found in the West Branch Wetland to a degree unequalled in any other wetland in this area.
-They are dependent upon wooded upland for major portions of their life cycle.
-Studies have shown that a natural area extending up to 900’ from the edge of the wetland is necessary to provide adequate range for these key species.
-Several of the salamander species, for example, spend the majority of each year living in the leaves and soil of the woods beyond the wetland.
+According to the Davidson College Biology Department, numerous species of salamanders, frogs, toads, and turtles are found in the West Branch Wetland – to a degree unequalled in any other wetland in this area.
+Studies show that these species range in a natural area extending 900 feet beyond the edge of the wetland.
+Several of the salamander species spend the majority of each year living in the leaves and soil of the woods beyond the wetland.
 They return to the wetland pool in the winter to breed and lay eggs.
-Without suitable range for each year’s hatchlings to spread out, these populations would have been lost and their removal from the food web would ultimately have lead to the loss of the entire wetland ecosystem.
+Without suitable territory for each year’s hatchlings to spread out, these populations would have been lost.
+Their absence from the food web would ultimately lead to the loss of the wetland ecosystem.

-A botanical inventory, commissioned by DLC and funded by the Davidson Garden Club and the South Lake Norman Garden Club, also pointed to its unique level of richness by identifying 114 species of plants — and more counting is still to come!
+A botanical inventory commissioned by Davidson Lands Conservancy and funded by the Davidson Garden Club and the South Lake Norman Garden Club also points to its rich diversity by identifying 114 species of plants.